Brightscout/mattermost-plugin-moodle-notification/README.md

 # Mattermost Moodle Notification Plugin

 A Mattermost notification plugin for Moodle.
-This plugin helps mattermost users to recieve notification from moodle.
+It helps mattermost users to recieve notification from moodle.
+This plugin is a required companion of the (Mattermost Message Processor plugin)[https://github.com/Brightscout/moodle-message_output_mattermost].

 ![Demo](https://user-images.githubusercontent.com/33994932/127623120-8d776131-f024-4b01-b932-a10630497ed1.png)

 ## Installation

-1. You can get the latest version on the [releases page](https://github.com/Brightscout/x-mattermost-plugin-moodle-notification/releases).
+1. You can get the latest version on the [releases page](https://github.com/Brightscout/mattermost-plugin-moodle-notification/releases).
 1. Upload this file in the Mattermost **System Console > Plugins > Management** page to install the plugin.
 To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#custom-plugins).
 1. After installing the plugin, you should go to the plugin's settings in System Console and set the Webhook Secret (more about this below).